mendix/docs/content/en/docs/refguide/modeling/integration/wrap-services-odata.md

 * Required – If the attribute value is empty, you cannot find an entity with it anymore.
 * Stable over time – The attribute value used for the key should not change for an entity, so that you can find it again later.

 A unique and required attribute is automatically selected when such an attribute is available when exposing an entity as a Published OData Resource for the first time.
 These constraints can be set using [validation rules](/refguide/validation-rules/).
-If there is no attribute that has a unique constraint or a required constraint, then it will select the first possible attribute.
+If there is no attribute that has a unique constraint or a required constraint, then it will select the first attribute with a supported type.

 ### 4.1 Selecting an Attribute as a Key {#select-key}